 Much of what is posted in the Observability space these days makes a claim, without much in the way of independent cost-benefit analysis, that to monitor highly interconnected systems effectively, one needs to trace and correlate every request across every hop (span) in the network.
 Deep and extensive data collection is actively encouraged, which one could argue is more a reflection of a lack of an appropriate model of perception than the utility of the data or the ability of a solution to transform such collections into information and, in turn, insight.

 Just because it [distributed tracing] can be done, with great expense, and visually represented, does not mean it should be considered as something to be employed routinely.
 Science and technology have made it possible to observe the motion of atoms, but yet humans don’t go around actively watching such movements in their navigation of physical spaces.
-Our perception, attention, and cognition have scaled evolutionary to a model that is effective for us in the vast majority of situations.
-Distributed tracing paths and the data items attached to such are the atoms of Observability when the primary purpose is to monitor and manage service levels as opposed to debugging code or drilling through data tags, items, values, records, and sets.
+Our perception, attention, and cognition have scaled evolutionary to an effective model for us in most situations.
+Distributed tracing paths and the data items attached are the atoms of Observability.
+The primary purpose is to monitor and manage service levels instead of debugging code or drilling through data tags, items, values, records, and sets.

-It is crucial that the engineering community consider changing course now to one that better reflects the original purpose and definition of observability – to infer the process state and from there to introduce control measures where and when necessary to stabilize systems.
-Exploration of data is mostly a superficial stop-gap measure when engineering can’t steer systems and services to a stable state within the course of execution flow or transitioning between change points.
-SRE and DevOps teams have got to step back from a dark data abyss if observability initiatives are to achieve success beyond the painting of pretty but mostly meaningless charts on dashboards.
+The engineering community must consider changing course to reflect the original purpose and definition of observability – to infer the process state and introduce control measures where and when necessary to stabilize systems.
+Data exploration is mostly a superficial stop-gap measure when engineering can’t steer systems and services to a stable state within the course of execution flow or transitioning between change points.
+SRE and DevOps teams must step back from a dark data abyss if observability initiatives achieve success beyond the painting of pretty but mostly meaningless charts on dashboards.

 The more data you collect, the more you realize how much you don’t know, not because the data has shown this to be the case but because it has hijacked precious attention, overloaded cognitive capacities, and delayed decisive actions—deciding to collect everything while a simple decision is anything but simple.
-Simplicity, sensibility, and significance must return if there is to be greater awareness and a more in-depth understanding of a situation and from there timely intelligent intervention.
-Observability is there to assist in the operational monitoring and management of services by way of clear and concise communication centered around change and controllability.
+Simplicity, sensibility, and significance must return if there is greater awareness and a more in-depth understanding of a situation and timely intelligent intervention.
+Observability assists in the operational monitoring and management of services through clear and concise communication centered around change and controllability.

 The situation, a state-space, alone should dictate what other forms of observability to be enabled dynamically.
 Deep and detailed data collection, such as tracing, logging, and events, should follow and be framed by the situation – one that is derived from and described in terms of services, signals, and states.
-The situation can not be found easily at the atomically level of data.
-Higher-order thinking, reasoning, and modeling that is focused on the dynamics as opposed to the data payloads is a mandatory requirement and a foundational framework for effectiveness, efficiency, and execution at scale in terms of collection, communication, change, and control.
+The situation we seek can not be found easily at the atomically level of data.
+Higher-order thinking, reasoning, and modeling focused on the dynamics instead of the data payloads is a mandatory requirement and a foundational framework for effectiveness, efficiency, and execution at scale in terms of collection, communication, change, and control.